themindfulbit/tmb-old/_content/4-about/page.md

 Since its launch, I've posted a lot of flying stories and pictures, along with a few articles on technology and related fields.
 I'm still working on the mindfulness part and probably will be for the rest of my life.

-The site has been rebuilt five times in 18 months, using [Tumblr](http://tumblr.com), [WordPress](http://wordpress.org), [Squarespace](http://squarespace.com), [Ruhoh](http://ruhoh.com) and now [Statamic](http://statamic.com).
+The site was been rebuilt five times in 18 months, using [Tumblr](http://tumblr.com), [WordPress](http://wordpress.org), [Squarespace](http://squarespace.com), [Ruhoh](http://ruhoh.com) and now [Statamic](http://statamic.com).
+Statamic seems to have stuck for a while, so that must mean something.
 I also use the site to prototype new web technologies, so it changes a bunch.
 I hope it doesn't get too annoying for you.

 We are what we do, not what we claim to be.
 In that regard, this site is no exception.